bunnyblanco/blindvending/src/README.md

 # blindvending
-Data, some documents, and code related to the BEPB Class I took in 2015
+Code related to the BEPB Class I took in 2015

-The zipped data files are password protected.

 The code repository is mainly Python code related to some automation of the process of filling out documents.
 The original intent was to create